Skin Conditions During Pregnancy

 Autoimmune Disorder: A condition in which the body attacks its own tissues.

-Linea Nigra: A line running from the navel to pubic hair that darkens during pregnancy.
+Linea Nigra: A line running from the belly button to pubic hair that darkens during pregnancy.

 Melasma: A common skin problem that causes brown to gray-brown patches on the face.
-Also known as “chloasma” or “mask of pregnancy.”
+Also known as the “mask of pregnancy.”

 Rectum: The last part of the digestive tract.

 Trimester: A 3-month time in pregnancy.
 It can be first, second, or third.